dterstege/WholeBrainAnalysis/README.md

 The first three of these files should remain static and not be changed from their downloaded state.

 The final, the *Custom User Atlas* can be modified to best suit the desired level of analysis.
+To do this, simply modify the provided user atlas with your desired regional organization.
+The organization of the columns (from left to right) are region ID, starting row, and end row.
+These row numbers correspond with the row numbers from the Full WholeBrain Atlas file.

 <a name="init"/>